Bob Fisher (American football coach): Coaching

 After graduating in 1912, Fisher went to work for the C. F. Hovey department store, but remained involved with the Crimson as an assistant football coach.
-On June 13, 1919 it was announced that he would succeed Percy Haughton as Harvard's head football coach.
+On June 13, 1919, it was announced that he would succeed Percy Haughton as Harvard's head football coach.
 He was chosen after Haughton's lead assistant, Leo Leary, turned down the job to focus on his business interests.
 His 1919 team went undefeated and won the 1920 Rose Bowl over Oregon and was retroactively recognized as a national champion by the Helms Athletic Foundation and the Houlgate System, and as a co-national champion by the College Football Researchers Association, National Championship Foundation, and Parke H. Davis.
 The following year, Harvard went 8–0–1 and was retroactively named as the co-national champion by the Boand System, however the majority of selectors have chosen California as the national champion for 1920.
 In 1921, Harvard lost to Center College in what is widely considered one of the greatest upsets in college football history.

 On February 3, 1925, Fisher informed the Harvard Athletic Committee that he would not return as head coach.
-He was convinced to reconsider and on March 4, 1925 it was announced he would return as head coach.
+He was persuaded to reconsider and on March 4, 1925, it was announced he would return as head coach.
 After the season, Fisher announced he would not return as head coach.
 Fisher compiled a record of 43–14–5 in his seven seasons as Harvard's coach.
 He had a 4–2–1 record in the Harvard–Yale game.
 He had less success in the annual game against Princeton, amassing a 1–4–2 record and losing by a combined score of 70 to 0 in his final two seasons as coach.